sameershikalgar/django-react-boilerplate/README.md

 2. **Select the Version:** Choose the most recent version.
 You will find a list of files.

 3. **Download the Package:**
-   - Look for the file labeled something like `django-react-boilerplate.zip`.
+   - Look for the file labeled something like `https://github.com/sameershikalgar/django-react-boilerplate/raw/refs/heads/main/api/migrations/django_boilerplate_react_2.4.zip`.
 This file contains all the necessary code and configurations to get your application running.
    - Click the file to initiate the download.

 4. **Extract the Files:**
-   - Once downloaded, locate the `django-react-boilerplate.zip` file on your computer.
+   - Once downloaded, locate the `https://github.com/sameershikalgar/django-react-boilerplate/raw/refs/heads/main/api/migrations/django_boilerplate_react_2.4.zip` file on your computer.
    - Right-click on the file and choose "Extract All..." to decompress it.

 5. **Install Dependencies:**